Successful Strategies for Handling React SEO

 TABLE OF CONTENTS

-What is it that makes React sites a challenge for search engines to access, and what can developers do to improve the rankings of React-based pages?
+So, what exactly makes React sites difficult for search engines to access, and how can developers improve the SEO of React-based pages?

 React has quickly become a de-facto standard for writing highly performant, cross-platform, front-end applications.
 Those looking to pick up an alternate set of libraries or a competing framework often have no choice but to justify it against the capabilities of React first.